vele616/monorepo/packages/jobboard/website/content/jobs/customer-success-manager-german-speaking-urbantz-PoSYd.md

 ---
-title: "Customer Success Manager - German Speaking"
+title: "Customer Success Manager"
 location: "Brussels, BE"
 host: "https://urbantz.breezy.hr/"
 companyName: "urbantz"
 url: "https://urbantz.breezy.hr/p/208a39976bc1-customer-success-manager-german-speaking"
 applyUrl: "https://urbantz.breezy.hr/p/208a39976bc1-customer-success-manager-german-speaking/apply"
 timestamp: 1619481600000
-hashtags: "#management,#css,#operations,#windows,#sales,#marketing,#office,#German,#translation,#analysis"
+hashtags: "#management,#operations,#German,#css,#windows,#sales,#marketing,#office,#translation,#analysis"
 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/urbantz"
 companyWebsite: "https://urbantz.com/"
-summary: "Urbantz intends to hire a new customer success manager.
-If you have strong experience with Customer Success or Account Management in a SaaS company with a proven track record of successfully building customer, consider applying."
+summary: "Urbantz intends to hire a new Customer Success Manager.
+If you have strong experience with Customer Success or Account Management in a SaaS company with a proven track record of successfully building customer-centric relationships, consider applying."
 summaryBackup: "To apply as a customer success manager at Urbantz, you preferably need to have some knowledge of: #management, #css, #operations."
-featured: 20
+featured: 15
 ---

 Urbantz is growing.
 Our team is on the hunt for a dynamic, high-performing and experienced Customer Success Manager to focus on our DACH region's clients.